developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/settings/index.md

 **Warning: If a Profile exists on the device with the same name as one being imported, the existing profile will be overwritten by the imported one**.

+* **Profiles created with DataWedge 6.5 will work on any Zebra device model running DataWedge 6.5 or higher**.

 -----

 ### Import a Config

 DataWedge can accept settings created on another device and distributed throughout an enterprise by importing a DataWedge Configuration file.
 This file contains Profiles, Plug-ins and all DataWedge settings, including its status (enabled/disabled), logging and other configurable parameters.

+> **Importing a Config file overwrites all DataWedge settings and Profiles previously stored on the device**.

 **To Import a DataWedge Configuration file**: